RichardPharads/weather-application/README.md

    	npm i

-To Start and Run Your React Application Weather Application:
+To Start and Run Your React Weather Application:

     npm run dev